harshitasoni15/E-commerce-follow-along/README.md

    - Online Payment (PayPal)
 5. Add Payment Selection → Use radio buttons:
    - Selecting Online Payment should display PayPal buttons.

+# Milestone 30

+1. Implemented online payment using PayPal API using the client key you created earlier.
+2. Downloaded NPM package called react-paypal-js that will provide an component called PayPalScriptProvider which will display online payment methods like credit or debit card etc..